ECN-info-MEDEV/tp-devmo-leo-corentin-crewmate/README.md

 It's an empty screen.
 Coding a chat is hard.

 ## User
 A screen displaying the user name used when login.
+And that's all.